Kittyhacker101-Software/KatWeb/README.md

 <img src="https://kittyhacker101.tk/KatWeb.png" alt="KatWeb - A modern and lightweight webserver designed for the modern web."></img>

 ## Getting KatWeb
-To download KatWeb, you can either download a packaged release from the [releases page](https://github.com/kittyhacker101/KatWeb/releases), or compile KatWeb from the source code in the repository (**not recommended, code in the repository is not suitable for production use**).
+You can download a packaged release of KatWeb from the [releases page](https://github.com/kittyhacker101/KatWeb/releases). **WARNING: KatWeb has reached the end of it's effective lifespan, and will only receive critical security patches if major security flaws are discovered.
+It is effectively discontinued, and should not be used in development or production environments.** Consider using [KatWebX](https://github.com/kittyhacker101/KatWebX) instead.

 ### Linux Packages
 - Arch Linux users can install the [katweb](https://aur.archlinux.org/packages/katweb/) AUR package.